How long does it actually take to port a number?

 OpenPhone pricing

-OpenPhone plans start at just $13 per user per month.
-Once you’ve tested out our platform you can port over your number for free.
+OpenPhone plans start at just $15 per user per month.
+Once you’ve tested out our platform, you can port over your number for free.
 All you need to do is submit a porting request through the OpenPhone app.

 We only need two key pieces of information to authorize your number porting:

-1. The most recent phone bill on record from your previous carrier
+1. The most recent phone bill from your previous carrier

 2. An online authorization form that can be virtually signed